MartinPankraz/AzureSAPODataReader/README.md

 In case your SAP backend uses a self-signed certificate consider disabling the verification of the trust chain for SSL.
 To do so maintain an entry under APIs -> Backends -> Add -> Custom URL -> Uncheck Validate certificate chain and name.
 For productive usage it would be recommended to use proper certificates for end-to-end SSL verification.

+SKIP steps 9-12 if you want to rely on client-side caching or implement SAP Principal Propagation at a later stage.
+We highly recommend using the APIM policy over the client-side approach though.
+See section `Authentication considerations` for more details.

+9. Add policy [SAPPrincipalPropagationAndCachingPolicy.cshtml](Templates/SAPPrincipalPropagationAndCachingPolicy.cshtml) to your API base (All Operations -> Inbound Processing -> </>) on APIM and save.
+10. Maintain your tenant specific params in [UpdateAPIMwithVariablesForSAPPolicy.sh](Templates/UpdateAPIMwithVariablesForSAPPolicy.sh) locally.
+The SAP policy relies on them for configuration of the SAP Principal Propagation.
+11. Open Azure Cloud Shell from the top menu in your Azure Portal and upload the bash script [UpdateAPIMwithVariablesForSAPPolicy.sh](Templates/UpdateAPIMwithVariablesForSAPPolicy.sh).
+If you know your way around Azure, of course you can use other means to execute the bash commands.
+12. Switch the Azure Cloud Shell environment to bash and run `bash UpdateAPIMwithVariablesForSAPPolicy.sh`

 ## Project setup
 For you convenience I left the appsettings as templates on the Templates folder.
 Just move them to your root as you see fit and start configuring.
+Depending on your caching choice you will need to drop parts of the client-side config.

 In addition to that there is a Postman collection with the relevant calls to check your setup.
 You need to configure the variables for that particular collection to start testing.
 Please note that the initial AAD login relies on the fragment concept explained by Martin Raepple in his [blog series](https://blogs.sap.com/2020/07/17/principal-propagation-in-a-multi-cloud-solution-between-microsoft-azure-and-sap-cloud-platform-scp/) (step 48) on the wider topic.
 This is necessary to be able to test from Postman only.
 The dotnet project does this natively from MSAL.